How to Move with Your Pets in NYC | Professionals Movers

 • Your pet is likely stressed

 These three factors are a recipe for disaster.
 Of course, you can avoid this by properly isolating your pet in a carrier or crate, but it’s better to be safe than sorry!
-Make sure to update this information before the move so if they do happen to go missing, they’ll be sent to the correct address.
+Make sure to update this information before the move, so if they do happen to go missing, they’ll be sent to the correct address.

 Your pets are a huge responsibility and should be treated with kindness and care, especially during a stressful event like moving.
 Consider their needs as well while moving.
 They’ll thank you for it!